zaiisao/Documentation/en/Interactive Broadcast/custom_video_android.md

 ## Implementation

 Before customizing the video source or renderer, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_android.md).
+For details, see [Start a Video Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_android.md).

 ### Customize video source